epfl-ada/ada-2022-project-radar/README.md

 **Step 7: Improving graph visualization**
 - Look for other libraries that allow to visualize graphs.
 - Adapt the code to every library and present the visualizations to the others.
-- Check feasibility of implementing a graph visualization tool from the scratch.
+- Check feasibility of implementing a graph visualization tool from scratch.

 **Step 8: Redaction of the final data story**
 - Think about the plot of the final data story